 It won’t be easy to make a pre-2000 (Euro 0 to Euro 2) truck profitable.
 Of course, there will still be some pre-2000 commercial trucks, but these will mainly be company transports.
 For example, a lorry fitted with a crane truck from a steel construction company that covers very few kilometres.
 Replacing such a lorry often represents a considerable investment, so the higher road tax is taken for granted.
 In addition, trucks of such a respectable age will mainly be used for leisure purposes.

 For a truck meeting the Euro 3 standard, the Netherlands applies the same tax rate as for a truck meeting the Euro 6 standard.
 You pay an extra 176 euros a year for the Eurovignette, but this seems negligible on an annual basis.
 The tax rate for Euro 3 will certainly increase in the years to come.
 With a Euro 3, you are not allowed to enter the Dutch environmental zones.
 On the other hand, Euro 3 trucks are not equipped with an Adblue installation, which means you can eliminate the costs of Adblue compared to the higher costs of the Eurovignette.

 Euro 4 & 5

-The Euro 6 norm already made its appearance in 2014.
-As a result, there are already an awful lot of used Euro 6 trucks on the market.
-So you are certainly not obliged to buy a new truck to meet the highest environmental requirements.
+The Euro 6 standard made its appearance in 2014.
+As a result, there are already a huge number of used Euro 6 trucks on the market.
+So you don’t have to buy a new truck to meet the most stringent environmental requirements.
 Curious about the range of used Euro 6 trucks in the Netherlands?
-TrucksNL offers a wide range of Euro 6 tractors units.
+TrucksNL offers a wide range of Euro 6 tractors.